open-telemetry/opentelemetry-js/doc/metrics.md

 ## Exporting measurements to Prometheus

-If you want to export your metrics to Prometheus you need to initialise Opentelemetry to use the Prometheus exporter `PrometheusExporter` which is included in the `@opentelemetry/exporter-prometheus`-package.
+If you want to export your metrics to Prometheus you need to initialize Opentelemetry to use the Prometheus exporter `PrometheusExporter` which is included in the `@opentelemetry/exporter-prometheus`-package.